boystrange/ProgramVerification/src/Chapter/NaturalNumbers.lagda.md

 ## Some properties of `*`

+We conclude this chapter with the proof that multiplication is associative.
+To this aim, we first prove that `*` distributes over `+` on the right.

 ```agda
 *-dist-r : (x y z : ℕ) -> (x + y) * z == x * z + y * z
 *-dist-r zero y z = refl